Simulink Student Challenge 2022

 - Create a short original video that includes:

-- An introduction of your problem or application
+- An introduction to your problem or application

 - A demonstration of how you used Simulink

-- Upload your video to YouTube or BiliBili (China only) with the tag “#SimulinkChallenge2021” in the title of your video
+- Upload your video to YouTube or Bilibili (China only) with the tag “#SimulinkChallenge2022” in the title of your video.

 - All entries will be judged by MathWorks application support engineers on a 100-point scale using these criteria:

-- Appropriateness of entry to contest theme (30-point maximum)
+- Appropriateness of the entry to the contest theme (30-point maximum)